amaiasalvador/imcap_keras/README.md

 # Show, attend & tell in Keras

-This is an implementation of the captioning model described in this paper using Keras with Tensorflow backend.
+This is a Keras & Tensorflow implementation of the captioning model described in this paper:

+Xu, Kelvin, et al. [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention.](http://www.jmlr.org/proceedings/papers/v37/xuc15.pdf) ICML 2015.

 ## Installation